W.E. Connect: West End Community Hub Renewal Plan

 I have been told by a neighbour that Denman Street will be closed for 5 years when the development starts and all traffic will be diverted to Thurlow Street.
 This seems unbelievable.
 Is that true?

-Wendy Sarkissisan asked about 1 year ago
+Wendy Sarkissisan asked almost 2 years ago

 This project is currently in the planning stage.
 The purpose of current work is to create the West End Community Hub Renewal Plan, which will guide and direct the future of the site’s buildings, programming, outdoor spaces, and outline project phasing.
 Project phasing will determine how services can be maintained throughout future redevelopment and helps minimize service and construction disruption.
 Phasing and future construction timelines are not yet determined and specific plans, including any potential road closures, will be communicated and discussed with community well in advance of any construction.